 Bathe your long coat Dalmatian monthly or when it’s stinky.
 Bathing your Long Haired Dalmatian too often would strip off its natural oils and dry its skin.

 Last but not least, take special care of your Long Haired Dalmatian’s teeth and ears.
-Dogs that don’t get proper oral care can succumb to cavities, gum diseases, and infections.
+Dogs that don’t get proper dental care can succumb to cavities, gum diseases, and infections.

 Dogs should also have their ears cleaned when the wax buildup gets too much.
 The Dalmatian’s floppy ears can keep all that gunk out of your sight, which is why you should inspect their ears from time to time.